-In the same way that ISO9001 is universally applicable and does not accredit specific products, the LCA do not prescribe or approve particular products, services or legionella control techniques.
+In the same way that ISO9001 is universally applicable and does not accredit specific products, the Code of Conduct does not prescribe or approve particular products, services or legionella control techniques.
+A company's registration does not mean that the LCA has approved their specific products or services as being effective in controlling legionella.

-All registrants are required to make available both the Code and their Registration Certificate to their clients, and develop documented management procedures to ensure compliance.

-During the annual audit process the service provider has to provide the LCA with their Statement of Compliance and records of their Internal Audits and the LCA Assessors will inspect their management system and samples of evidence to demonstrate compliance with the code.
+All registrants are required to supply current copies of both the Code and their Registration Certificate to their clients, or make these documents available on their website, and develop documented management procedures to ensure compliance.
+During the annual re-registration process the service provider has to provide the LCA with their Statement of Compliance and other requested documents.

-The Statement of Compliance is a concise document which is intended to explain to any interested party how the service provider complies with the Service Provider requirements of the Code, making reference where appropriate to detailed management procedures.
-This Statement of Compliance is audited by the LCA to assess whether that the requirements of the Code are being met.
+The Statement of Compliance is a concise document which is intended to explain to any interested party how the service provider complies with the Service Provider Commitments of the Code, making reference where appropriate to other documented procedures.
+This Statement of Compliance is reviewed by the LCA to assess whether it gives confidence that the requirements of the Code are being met.
+Where the Statement of Compliance is inadequate the service provider is required to revisit both the statement and the procedures supporting it.
+Only when a satisfactory standard has been reached is a registration confirmed.

-A team of LCA Assessors carry out audits at the offices of the registered members on an annual basis.

-However, as the Buyer you should not assume that this is your guarantee of their continuous compliance with the Code.
-You should satisfy yourself of both their ongoing compliance and competence using the Code as a tool to help you.
+A team of LCA Assessors carry out audits at the offices of the registered members, on a periodic basis.
+All members, including new members, of the LCA will have undergone formal auditing.
+However, as the Buyer you should not assume that this is your guarantee of their compliance with the Code.
+You should satisfy yourself of both their compliance and competence using the Code as a tool to help you.